Healthy Holiday Sleep — How to Get Good Sleep During the Season

 Practice Good Sleep Hygiene

-Sleep hygiene describes the actions and lifestyle changes we embrace to promote healthy sleep, and again, consistency is key.
+Sleep hygiene describes the actions and lifestyle changes we embrace to promote healthy sleep, and again, bringing those positive sleep habits from home can make all the difference.
 Some of the other tips from our list here fall into sleep hygiene, including regular sleep and wake times and abstaining from alcohol and caffeine before bed.
 Other standard practices for good sleep hygiene include:

 • Creating a dark, quiet, cool sleeping environment.
 That can be difficult when you’re traveling, so Leadley and Harris both recommend being proactive.
 Pack a sleep mask, earplugs or a travel white noise machine, and comfortable pajamas.